enkot/querio/README.md

   </a>
 </p>

-> Inspect GraphQL and raw XHR requests/responses like a Boss 😎
+> Missing DevTools network inspector.
+Inspect GraphQL and raw XHR requests/responses like a Boss 😎

 ### 🏠 [Homepage](https://querio.app)